SabrioBiblio/pokemons/README.md

 ### About

 Implemented logic of infinite pagination, search by name, detailed information when switching to the second page, display in a list or grid.
-Custom hooks for working with Reduch Toolkit and Infinite Scroll are also created
+Custom hooks for working with Redux Toolkit and Infinite Scroll are also created